IvanCheng1/Flash-cards/README.md

 ## Instructions

 1. Clone the repo or download all the files
-2. Assuming you have Node.js installed, navigate to the project folder and install all the dependencies with `npm install`
+2. Navigate to the project folder and install all the dependencies with `yarn install`
-3. Start the development server with `npm start`
+3. Run the app with `expo start`

 ## Authors